Parched farms, cancelled classes: Extreme heat scorches South-east Asia

 Meanwhile, concerns over a rice shortage due to the dry weather led Indonesian President Joko Widodo in December 2023 to order the military to join farming activities and use idle military land for planting in a bid to boost domestic production and curb the rising prices of agricultural products.

 Climate change expert Rose Perez, former chief of the Philippines’ meteorological agency, advised people to be more mindful of their government’s early warning signals for extreme temperatures.
-She told the public to stay hydrated and advised companies to give resting periods for labourers exposed to the warm weather during work hours.
+She told the public to stay hydrated, and advised companies to give resting periods for labourers exposed to the warm weather during work hours.

-These high temperatures are also a reminder to South-east Asian governments that the region remains “extremely vulnerable” to the impacts of climate change, said Mr Dave Sivaprasad, South-east Asia lead for climate and sustainability of the Boston Consulting Group.
+These high temperatures are also a reminder to South-east Asian governments that the region remains “extremely vulnerable” to the impacts of climate change, said Mr Dave Sivaprasad, South-east Asia lead for climate and sustainability at Boston Consulting Group.

-“So this is something that our region collectively and countries in South-east Asia need to start planning for.
+“So, this is something that our region collectively and countries in South-east Asia need to start planning for.
 We need to build measures to adapt and build resilience,” he said.

 - Additional reporting by Zunaira Saieed